Address Reuse

 # Remove used address from GUI

-Wasabi uses the industry best practice BIP 44 hierarchical deterministic wallet where, from one master secret, a tree structure of child private keys are generated.
+Wasabi uses the industry best practice BIP 44 Multi-Account Hierarchy for Deterministic Wallets, where from one master secret a tree structure of child private keys are generated.

 It is deterministic because the same parent secret always calculates the same child private keys.